 Another example of the Company's implementation of this strategy was the acquisition of the Sugarland Office Park in Herndon, Virginia.
 After the major tenant of this two-building, 112,220 square foot, single story office project moved out, the institutional owner decided to sell the property rather than undertake a redevelopment or remarketing effort.
 The property was substantially vacant when the Company acquired it in November of 1996.
-As of December 1, 1997, 70% of the available space was committed to new tenants.
+As of December 29, 1997, 70.0% of the total of 112,220 net rentable square feet was committed under signed leases or letters of intent with leases in negotiation.